Particular/docs.particular.net/nservicebus/ravendb/index.md

 ## NServiceBus 5 and higher

 Starting with NServiceBus 5.0, RavenDB is no longer merged into the core.
 The RavenDB-backed persistence is available as a separate [NuGet package](https://www.nuget.org/packages/NServiceBus.RavenDB).
-This gives the ultimate freedom of evolution for both NServiceBus and RavenDB and allows users to upgrade both independently.
+This allows NServiceBus and RavenDB to be upgraded independently.

 ### Connection options for RavenDB